-Overall profitability of the company has improved significantly through consolidation of operations and the achievement of cost efficiencies via investments into technology.
-Fiscal 2016 has re-positioned iEnergizer onto a growth path, with a positive outlook.
+Overall profitability of the company has improved through addition of new customers together with sustained maintenance of key customer contracts and focus on existing business.
+Fiscal 2017 has been a year of maintained growth with a positive outlook.

 Financial Overview